amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 sudo nano /etc/apache2/sites-available/FlaskApp.conf
 ```

-and enter the following except replace my IP address with yours:
+and paste the following except for the ``ServerName`` IP address that you replace with yours:

 ```r
 <VirtualHost *:80>